 To build wonderful customers relationships that last, these six steps are to be followed:

 - Retaining existing customers by building good relationships with them through accessibility accountability, commitment, enhancement, and positive regard.
 Targeting and gaining new customers who fit the profile of a loyal customer the profile can be obtained by studying and analyzing existing customers.

 - Taking advantage of information technology to measure customer satisfaction and retention as a basis for improving customer service.

-- Irrespective of what the firm does, there will be customers who are genuinely aggrieved.
+- Irrespective of what the firm does, there will be genuinely aggrieved customers.
 Their grievances may result from the out-of-stock situation of the company’s products, defective goods, and services, poor attention from service or sales personnel or other forms of poor service delivery.
 Customers may also feel that the firm has taken advantage of them and so forth.
 When customer dissatisfaction sets in, the firm should redress the situation and move in to compensate or to make atonement as necessary.

 - The company must discover what customers value that is the product attributes and benefits they want, need and expect from the seller or manufacturer.

-- Adopt strategies which involve focusing not on every customer or prospect out on profitable customers who will remain loyal.
+- Adopt strategies that involve focusing not on every customer or prospect out on profitable customers who will remain loyal.

 - Employing, developing, encouraging and empowering employees who are able and willing to provide the quality of service that customers are demanding.

 To adjust measures for redressing customer’s dissatisfaction and complaints, these suggestions below have to be followed: